Code-Institute-Submissions/katjacodes-invoicingApp_OctResub/README.md

 6. In the **Source** section, select **Master Branch** from the dropdown menu, then click on **Save**.
 7. As a result, the page is refreshed and the website deployed.
 The **website URL** appears in a blue box above the **Source Section**.

-At the moment of submitting this Milestone project the Development Branch and Master Branch are identical.
+At the moment of submitting this Milestone project the Development Branch and Main Branch are identical.

 ### How to Run This Project Locally
 To clone this project into Gitpod you will need a Github account, and API Spreadsheets account, and a Gmail account.
 You can [create a Github account here](https://github.com/), [create an API Spreadsheets account here.](https://www.apispreadsheets.com/), and [create a Gmail account here](https://mail.google.com/).